joseluisq/tslint-config-standard-plus/README.md

 > A [TSLint config](https://palantir.github.io/tslint/usage/tslint-json/) for [JavaScript Standard Style](http://standardjs.com/) with a plus of useful rules.

-This [TSLint config](https://palantir.github.io/tslint/usage/tslint-json/) contains [JavaScript Standard Style](http://standardjs.com/) rules as well as a set of additional rules that will help you with syntactic & semantic checks of your TypeScript code.
+__TSLint Config Standard Plus__ contains a [JavaScript Standard Style](http://standardjs.com/) rules as well as a set of additional rules that will help you with syntactic & semantic checks of your TypeScript code in development.

 ## Features